Lossless Compression with Probabilistic Circuits: Computationally Efficient (De)compression with PCs

 \begin{defn}[Decomposability] A PC is decomposable if for every product unit $n$, its children have disjoint scopes: $\forall c_1, c_2 \in \ch(n) \,(c_1 \neq c_2), \phi(c_1) \cap \phi(c_2) = \emptyset$. \end{defn}

 All product units in \cref{fig:example-pc} are decomposable.
 For example, each purple product unit (whose scope is $\{X_1,X_2\}$) has two children with disjoint scopes $\{X_1\}$ and $\{X_2\}$, respectively.
-In addition to \cref{defn:decomposability}, we introduce another structural property, \emph{structured decomposability} (abbreviated as SD), which is the key to guaranteeing computational efficiency of the proposed (de)compression algorithm.
+In addition to \cref{defn:decomposability}, we make use of another property, \emph{structured decomposability}, which is the key to guaranteeing computational efficiency of the proposed (de)compression algorithm.

 \begin{defn}[Structured decomposability] A PC is structured-decomposable if (i) it is decomposable and (ii) for every pair of product units $(m, n)$ with identical scope (\ie $\phi(m) \!=\! \phi(n)$), we have that $\abs{\ch(m)} \!=\! \abs{\ch(n)}$ and the scopes of their children are pairwise identical: $\forall i \!\in\! \{1,...,\abs{\ch(m)}\}, \phi(cm_i) \!=\! \phi(cn_i)$, where $cm_i$ and $cn_i$ are the $i$th child unit of $m$ and $n$. \end{defn}